brooksgathagan/Personal-Projects/README.md

 # Morse Code Translator

 A simple application to translate Morse Code -- from text to morse code, and from morse code to text.
-Invalid characters are given either an "!" or "?".

 # Jordan Kombat